 A good sustainable marketing agency should impress upon their client the need to meet the growing demand of conscious consumerism.
 Remember, marketing isn’t just clever messaging and eye-catching design.
 It’s price, product, promotion, place and people — and agencies can suggest adjusting these five levers to their clients in ways that push sustainability.

-Can we, as agencies, lobby our clients to price their organic t-shirts to make them more accessible?
-Can we suggest foods move to recyclable packaging?
+Can we, as sustainable marketing agencies, lobby our clients to price their organic t-shirts to make them more accessible?
+Can we suggest foods move to recyclable packaging — and then promote their doing so with loud-and-proud campaigns?
 Can we convince industries traditionally seen as pollutants to invest in carbon off-setting?
 Can we make creative campaigns that extol the benefits of paying staff better wages?

 As sustainable marketing agencies, we can.
 And, as people of conscience, we absolutely should.

 Because the real agents of change in the fight for a better future aren’t based upon our behaviour as individuals.
 They’re based on our behaviour as businesses.